current reading :

 Legendary editor Gardner Dozois interviewed by his friend.

 — Elizabeth Hand.
 Hokuloa Road.
 Mulholland Books.
 Little, Brown, .
 Another unsettling and gripping book, and a new place in our psychic geography (just maybe you can get there from Kamensic).
 This reader trusts Elizabeth Hand with his life and readerly attention, and is always rewarded Wherever her books lead, the narrative path is fascinating and the destination is beautiful and often frightening : that is to say, the classical elements of the sublime.
+Also notable for having a decent working class guy as protagonist.

 — Undefined Boundary.
 The Journal of Psychick Albion.
 Volume One / Issue One.
 Edited by Cormac Pentecost.
 Temporal Boundary Press